MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 > If you're using a numeric keypad, the decimal separator key may output a character other than a period (.).
 To switch to a period, select the <kbd>Alt</kbd>+<kbd>Decimal Separator</kbd> keys on the numeric keypad.
 When you want to switch back, select <kbd>Alt</kbd>+<kbd>Decimal Separator</kbd> again.
 Learn more in [Setting the decimal separator used by numeric keyboards](ui-enter-data.md#decimal).

 > [!NOTE]
-> If the field that you filter on is of type Text, then lexiographic ordering is used to determine what's included in the interval.
+> If the field that you filter on is of type Text, then lexicographic ordering is used to determine what's included in the interval.
 For such fields that are used to store integers, this can lead to the (unexpected) result that a filter on 10000..10042 also includes values 100000 and 1000042.

 #### (&#124;) Either/or